oniatsu/HotSwitch-HS/README.md

 2. Reload Hammerspoon config and check that it's working correctly.
 3. If you would update the class diagram, execute `plantuml uml` at your terminal.

+### Administrator steps

+4. Check current git tag. (`git describe --tags --abbrev=0`)
+5. Add a new git tag.
+6. Push the tags.
+Then, the release on GitHub is automatically created.

 ## Requirements

 - Hammerspoon